addspin/tlss/README.md

 6) Control of recreation, validity
 7) CRL generation
 8) Reissuance of CA with recreation of all dependent objects

+## Getting started

+1) The first launch will create all necessary directories and generate a configuration file `config.yaml`.
+You will probably want to edit the following fields:
+   - hostname
+   - protocol
+   - authConfig
+2) After your first login via the UI, you will be redirected to the page to generate CA/SubCA.
+Please generate them, otherwise creation of certificates will be impossible.

 ## Possible bugs 🎃